apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 truststore password | The truststore password.
 It is blank by default. ssl protocol        | The protocol to use when communicating via https.
 Necessary to transfer provenance securely.

+**Note:** A StandardSSLContextService will be made automatically with the ID "SSL-Context-Service" if "ssl protocol" is configured.

 #### Sensitive Properties Subsection

 Some properties for processors are marked as _sensitive_ and should be encrypted.
 These following properties will be used to encrypt the properties while in use by MiNiFi.
 This will currently *not* be used to encrypt properties in the config file.